 These packages, defined as total direct compensation, are composed of an executive's salary, bonus, short-term incentive plans, stock grants, stock option values and all other kinds of compensation such as perks.

 East Bay executives also saw a decline in their total pay.
 In 2006, the average total direct pay for the 50 highest-paid executives of public companies in the Alameda-Contra Costa-Solano counties region was $3.8 million.
-That was down 19 percent from the $4.
+That was down 19 percent from the $4.7 million in average pay for 2005.

 "Companies are trying to rein in excessive pay packages and excessive behavior," said David Broman, a principal executive with Syzygy Consulting Group, a Lafayette-based company that provides consulting services to companies about executive compensation.
 "Everyone in my field is encouraged that reforms are taking place."